 Riding a bike again after a long time;

 - You should make up your mind in advance and start to manoeuvre early so that if you don't see what is behind you or don't manage to signal others on the road will see what you are doing in plenty of time.
-Don't take your hands off the handlebars if to do so would make you unstable, such as the road has a bad surface ahead.
+Don't take your hands off the handlebars if doing so would make you unstable, such as if the road has a bad surface ahead.
 It may be better to push the bike on the pavement across a road junction or around a parked vehicle on a busy road with limited width.

 - Cycling on the pavement is fine if you take care and don't get caught.
 The serious point is to put your foot down and stop or dismount if you think you might worry pedestrians.
 Cycle slowly on the pavement even if you don't see anyone.
 Policing mostly does not apply rules unless you could cause harm.
-For example, the fire brigade break into builds but the laws against break and entry are not applied.
-Weapons of mass destruction, such as nuclear weapons, are against international law but the UK have them.

 - Cyclists need to take their position on the road just the same as a motorbike user would be taught to or they/we will be driven into the kerb, broken glass or knocked off their bike.
 Take corners fairly wide so that you are seen and can be seen and have room to take evasive action.

-- If unsure dismount and crossing a road junction on foot.
-There are many situations when cycling that using a hand signal is unsafe such as before, turning on a hill, the road surface is poor but signal when turning right on a flat road with a good surface if you feel stable.
+- If unsure dismount and cross a road junction on foot.
+There are many situations when cycling were using a hand signal is unsafe such as before, turning on a hill, the road surface is poor but signal when turning right on a flat road with a good surface if you feel stable.
 Similarly, speak to or acknowledge with a wave a road or pedestrian, only if you feel stable on your bike.
-These things will come in time concentrate on stability first and starting to manoeuvre early so other road users see what you are going to do in enough time.
+These things will come in time concentrate on stability first and start to manoeuvre early so other road users see what you are going to do in enough time.
 Be aware of what is behind, and around you and plan ahead.
 You do not see much looking behind but doing that also indicates to other road users that you are there, maybe stopping, changing lanes or turning soon.

 - Pedestrians need to take care to not step off the pavement in front of a bike, there is no easy way for a cyclist to avoid falling off the bike or swerving in front of a vehicle.